Eighth Grade Elective Classes

 *Please note: there are a limited number of slots available for this class, therefore student behavior, attitude, and academic effort may be considerations for enrollment .

 This hands-on class in the shop will introduce students to a wide variety of woodworking machinery and equipment.
 Emphasis will be on working safely and creating projects with fine craftsmanship (such as a checker/chess set).
-In the Architecture unit students will learn about designing plans for buildings.

 A study of a variety of comedic genres: Sit-coms, movies, sketch comedy, and stand-up comedy.
 Students will learn about the underlying structures that writers use to create comedy.
 Students will then be tasked with writing some comedy of their own.
 By the end of the quarter, each student will have generated a comedic writing portfolio that will contain several of the different genres within comedy.